 I love to cook.
 I really do.
 And if I had the time, my children would be treated to a four course meal, made from scratch, with vegetables cut into the shapes of flowers and puppy dogs every day.

 But I am a real mom.
 And real moms use canned foods to cook.
 Sometimes more than once a week.
 I might be known to do it every day and I have no shame in it!
-And really, on days when you just don’t feel like it, Cans Get You Cooking!
+And really, on days when you just don’t feel like it, canned food helps!

 Now, I know some people who frown upon using canned food to create healthy, delicious meals for their family.
 But, in most cases, food from the can is just as nutritious as food from the produce aisle.
 And it lasts a lot longer packed away in an air tight container, too.
 I mean, after all, most are picked and canned immediately and then sealed in for freshness!